 Illinois' Secondary Contact and Indigenous Aquatic Life Standards (35 Ill.
 Adm.
-Code, 302, Subpart D) apply to about 86 miles of canals, channels and modified streams and Lake Calumet, in northeastern Illinois (35 Ill.
+Code, 302, Subpart D) were replaced by the Chicago Area Waterway System and Lower Des Plaines River Water Quality and Indigenous Aquatic Life Standards.
+These standards apply to about 86 miles of canals, channels and modified streams and Lake Calumet, in northeastern Illinois (35 Ill.
 Adm.
-Code 303.441).
-The standards are intended to protect indigenous aquatic life limited only by the physical configuration of the body of water, characteristics, and origin of the water and the presence of contaminants in amounts that do not exceed these water quality standards.
+Code Section 302 Subpart D).
+The original Secondary Contact and Indigenous Aquatic Life Standards were intended to protect Indigenous Aquatic Life limited only by the physical configuration of the body of water, characteristics, and origin of the water and the presence of contaminants in amounts that do not exceed these water quality standards.
+Currently only one water body (South Fork South Branch Chicago River, ILHCA-01) is still designated for Indigenous Aquatic Life use.
+Three new tiers of aquatic life uses have been designated in the new standards, Upper Dresden Island Pool Aquatic Life Use, Chicago Area Waterway System Aquatic Life Use A, and Chicago Area Waterway System and Brandon Pool Aquatic Life Use B.